Local absorbing boundary conditions on fixed domains give order-one errors for high-frequency waves: Introduction and statement of the main results

+Wave-scattering problems are usually posed in unbounded domains.
+However, when computing approximations to the solutions of such problems via discretisation methods in the domain, such as finite-element methods (as opposed to discretisation methods on the boundary such as boundary-element methods), an artificial boundary is introduced so that the computational domain is finite.
+The question then arises of what boundary condition to impose on this artificial boundary.
+If the exact Dirichlet-to-Neumann map for the domain exterior to the artificial boundary is used as the boundary condition, then the solution of the truncated problem is exactly the restriction to the truncated domain of the solution of the scattering problem.
+However, the Dirichlet-to-Neumann map is a nonlocal operator and is expensive to compute.

-Since their introduction in the late 1970s \cite{Li:75,EnMa:77,EnMa:77a,EnMa:79,BaTu:80,BaGuTu:82}, absorbing/artificial/non-reflecting boundary conditions have become standard tools in the numerical simulation of waves propagating in unbounded domains; see, e.g., the reviews \cite{Gi:91,Ha:97,Ts:98,Ha:99,Gi:04}, \cite[\S3.3]{Ih:98}, and the references therein.
+Since the late 1970s, starting with the papers \cite{Li:75,EnMa:77,EnMa:77a,EnMa:79,BaTu:80,BaGuTu:82}, there has been much research on designing \emph{local} boundary conditions to impose on the artificial boundary, with these boundary conditions approximating the (nonlocal) Dirichlet-to-Neumann map.
+Since the goal is for these boundary conditions to ``absorb'' waves hitting this boundary, and not reflect them back into the computational domain, they are often called ``absorbing'' or ``non-reflecting'' boundary conditions.
+These boundary conditions are now standard tools in the numerical simulation of waves propagating in unbounded domains; see, e.g., the reviews \cite{Gi:91,Ha:97,Ts:98,Ha:99,Gi:04}, \cite[\S3.3]{Ih:98}.